Springfield Rifle (film)

-Springfield Rifle is an American Western film directed by Andre DeToth and released by Warner Bros.
+Springfield Rifle is an American Western film directed by Andre de Toth and released by Warner Bros.
 Pictures in 1952.
 The film is set during the American Civil War and stars Gary Cooper, with Phyllis Thaxter and Lon Chaney Jr.

-It is described as "essentially an espionage thriller that pits a Union intelligence officer (Gary Cooper) against a Confederate spy ring."
+The titular rifle is the trapdoor Springfield Model 1865 (regardless it would not have been in the field in the winter of 1864–1865).
+The film is described as "essentially an espionage thriller that pits a Union intelligence officer (Gary Cooper) against a Confederate spy ring."

 Plot

-A Confederate spy has been informing rustlers about the timing and route of horse herds being driven by the Union Army, enabling the herds to be seized.
-Charged with cowardice when he abandons such a herd in the face of greater numbers, Major Lex Kearney is drummed out of the Union Army with a dishonorable discharge.
-His disgrace is complete, with wife Erin even informing him that their ashamed son has run away.
-What no one knows is that Kearney has accepted a fake discharge so he can carry out a top-secret assignment to go undercover to find the rustlers and the spy who has been giving them the information.
-A shipment of the new rapid loading Springfield rifles arrives, providing an opportunity.
+The Union Army in the American Civil War is in desperate need of new horses.
+A Confederate spy in Colorado has been informing freeboot horse rustlers of the timing and route of herds being driven by the Union Army, enabling the animals to be seized and re-sold to the South.
+Charged with cowardice when he abandons his herd, in spite of being outnumbered four-to-one, Major Lex Kearney is drummed out of the Union Army with a dishonorable discharge and a yellow streak painted down his back.
+His disgrace is complete, with wife Erin even informing him that their harried son has run away in shame.